Color tools for designers are challenging to find, especially in the range of color that matches your presentation topic yet perfect combination.

-You can find many inspiring PowerPoint color schemes in the realm of the internet, but why not making your own?
+You can find many inspiring PowerPoint color schemes in the realm of the internet, but why not make your own?
 It can increase your creative knowledge and skills.
 And yet, you get to take a look at this essentials concept:

-Make the design friendly for the colorblind
+Make the design-friendly for the colorblind

-Knowing each rule can help comprehend the importance of each to color theory.
+Knowing each rule can help comprehend the importance of each color theory.
 Understanding how color theory is more or less the art or science of combining multiple colors and our perception of those colors is invaluable.
 Putting colors together is a skill in itself because the potential combinations are endless.

 Find a color that represents your brand

 Colors hold their special meaning and significance, and they have the power to evoke emotions.
-Creative marketing uses the emotions of consumers to sell their product or service successfully.
-Using color as a tool to do so is a quick and inexpensive way to carry the right message.
+Creative marketing uses the emotions of consumers to sell their products or service successfully.
+Using color to do so is a quick and inexpensive way to carry the right message.

 Make sure that you have mastered them.
 Now, let’s move to 20+ color tools for designers to help you creating PowerPoint color schemes:

 Coolors is a quick and instant color tool for designers with an instantly grand scheme you can use for your PowerPoint presentation.